 Cooking chicken thighs to perfection is easy; it’s all about making sure you cook them at the correct temperature for the right amount of time in order to achieve, tender fall-off-the-bone meat.

 Chicken thighs are a versatile, budget-friendly cut of meat that can be used in countless recipes.
-Chicken thighs are best cooked in an oven, slow-cooker, barbecued, or sliced in a stir-fry or curry.
-They taste particularly good when they are left to marinate overnight in a homemade marinade.
+You can choose to cook thighs in an oven, slow cooker, on the barbecue, or sliced in a stir-fry or curry.
+Thighs taste particularly good when they are left to marinate overnight in a homemade marinade.

 How long does it take to cook chicken thighs in the oven?

 What temperature should you cook chicken thighs in the oven?

 How long do you cook chicken thighs in a slow cooker?